-Like the little ones we assist, Partnerships for Children has grown a great deal.
-In 1989, a group of concerned citizens created Community Partners of Dallas to assist CPS caseworkers in meeting the needs of abused and neglected children.
-Then in 1993, these efforts evolved into our first program, the Rainbow Rooms, which are 24/7 resource rooms.
-In 1998, with the help of First Lady of Texas, Laura Bush, the program was replicated throughout Texas.
+In 1989, after the highly publicized death of a young toddler in Dallas, a group of concerned citizens created Community Partners of Dallas to assist Child Protective Services (CPS) caseworkers in meeting the needs of children in their care.
+Then in 1993, these efforts evolved into 24/7 resource rooms called Rainbow Rooms.
+In 1998, with the help of the First Lady of Texas, Laura Bush, this program was replicated throughout Texas.

-In February of 2003, this initiative was brought to Austin as Partnerships for Children was incorporated and gained 501c3 status.
+In February of 2003, this initiative was brought to Austin as Partnerships for Austin Children in Crisis (now Partnerships for Children) and was incorporated and gained 501c3 status.
 We opened the doors to the first Travis County Rainbow Room in September of that year.

 In 2004, we began our second program, Holiday Wishes.
 We hosted its first toy drive, brightening the lives of 250 children who couldn’t be home for the holidays.

 In 2012, we were awarded the Impact Austin grant.
-This enabled us to launch our third program, YES Mentoring, to support youth aging out of foster care.
+This enabled us to launch our third program, YES Mentoring, to support youth aging out of the child welfare system.

 In 2014, we announced our fourth program, the Heart Gallery of Central Texas, at our 10th Anniversary Celebration.
 This program helps children who’ve been waiting to be adopted find their forever home.

 At the end of our 2014 fiscal year, our annual operating budget broke the $1 million mark.
-What an amazing accomplishment!
-We’d gone from a group of concerned citizens to a major force for good in Central Texas.
-And we haven't stopped growing…we kicked off our current fiscal year with a $1.8 million operating budget.
+And we haven't stopped growing.
+We kicked off our current fiscal year with a $2.5 million operating budget.

 Our volunteer initiative, Teens4Teens, began in the summer of 2016.
 We knew this was a wonderful opportunity for young people to get involved in their communities and be encouraged to maintain that spirit of generosity as adults.

-Each Wednesday, during the CBS Austin 6:30pm evening news, anchor Lindsay Liepman introduces a new child looking for a forever family.
+Each Friday on KVUE midday, reporter Hannah Rucker introduces a new child looking for a forever family.
 These segments are crucial in raising awareness about the children featured in The Heart Gallery of Central Texas.
-This week, Josh gets to meet former UT football player, Vince Young.

 Board Chair Elect